 In addition to a varied lecture programme, the Society organises outings to buildings and places of architectural, historical or cultural interest and supports European Heritage Open Days when buildings large and small which are not normally accessible open their doors to the public.

 The Society welcomes new members.
 We hold our AGM in mid September each year and details are published on our web site.
 This is immediately followed by Annual History Lecture which is open to the public.
 For the remainder of our lecture programme we meet at 7.45pm usually on the second Tuesday of each month from October to April in the Lakeview Suite of Craigavon Civic Centre, Lakeview Road, Craigavon (beside Rushmere Shopping Centre).
-Click here to view this year's programme.
+Click on link at top of page to view this year's programme.

 The fee for the annual course of eight lectures is £15 per person or £25 for two people from the same household.
 This fee also entitles members to attend our annual dinner and outings, of which we have two per year - an evening outing in early May to a place of historical interest close to Craigavon and an all-day Saturday outing by coach in May or June to places further afield.
 There is an additional charge for the annual dinner and outings to cover our costs.
 Friends of members are welcome at the dinner and outings.